CITES guide: How to check if exotic leather is legal in Norway

 - Ostrich (from South Africa)

-Without valid CITES documentation it is illegal to import these products into Norway.
+Without valid CITES documentation, it is illegal to import these products into Norway.

 1. Ask for CITES documentation

-A legitimate importer can show you:
+A reputable importer can show you:

-- Copy of the CITES certificate
+- Copy of CITES certificate

 - Import license from Miljødirektoratet